sushantgb/sushantgb/README.md

 - When I am free I study cognitive psychology and ANN to know human brain and AI interchangeably. 🧠

   ### Hobbies:
   Creative acitivies really help me to keep my energy and optimism up.
-These are:
+Some of these hobbies are:
   - Cartooning
   - Doing Graphic Art/Traditional Art🖌️
   - Poetry 🖊️